 For many professionals, not all it must be said, making Partner is the ultimate ambition in a legal career.
+But what does making partner at a law firm mean and how do you make partner at a law firm?

 - Are you actually ready?
 Historically you may have been able to get away with simply getting on well with the other partners, being a good golfer or having access to a nice private club, but times have changed and modern legal professionals need to be able to show they’re worth what they say they’re worth.
 If you can’t show hard evidence of times you’ve brought money in for the firm, then you might not be ready for the step up.